Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 discussed in the articles.
 Gaint charge inversion in this case is about macroions surrounded by the electrolyte of multivalent counterions and monovalent coions.
 The simulation code @chginv3.f03 with parminv3.h and CIMV3_config.START3 is used.
+Description of the code is given, and main subroutines are moldyn, realteil and p3m_perform,

-The run is done by MPI and FFTW3, and PDF's are shown with figures.
+The run is utilized by MPI and FFTW3 packages, and PDF's are shown with figures.
 In the articles (Ref.
 1), the figures are illustrated partly in color pictures.